Callymags/Uni-fyed-Landing-Page/README.md

 # Uni-fyed Landing Page
+(wireframes/uni-fyed-mockup.jpg)

+You can view the GitHub repository [here.](https://github.com/Callymags/Uni-fyed-Landing-Page) You can view the live project [here.](https://callymags.github.io/Uni-fyed-Landing-Page/)

+## Project Description
 My first milestone project focuses on developing a landing page for Uni-fyed Language Exchange (Uni-fyed), an online language exchange platform for university students.
 The landing page will be built in order to allow potential customers to get more information about the platform before signing up.
 It will also act as an information point